dfinity/portal/README.md

 Concept pages should remain simple and high-level without providing unnecessary, in-depth details.
 Readers should be able to quickly understand the technology and its benefits, convincing them to continue learning more and begin developing using the technology.

 #### Tutorial
 A tutorial uses a step-by-step format to walk a user through a specific workflow.
-The Developer Journey is an example of a tutorial series.
+The Developer Ladder is an example of a tutorial series.

 #### Reference
 A reference page provides low level detail into a feature or technology.
 API reference pages are an example that provide in-depth detail about different endpoints and methods.
 Some examples include: